Drama and Theatre Studies

 Component 2: Devised Piece: Practical: (40%)

-The new Drama and Theatre Studies AS and Advanced GCE requires in-depth literary and theatrical study and works well with a range of subjects It demands the development of critical thinking and analytical skills, team work, detailed historical research, collaboration, building confidence and improving presentation skills for a range of careers.
+The Drama and Theatre Studies A-level requires in-depth literary and theatrical study and works well with a range of subjects.
+It demands the development of critical thinking and analytical skills, team work, detailed historical research, collaboration, building confidence and improving presentation skills for a range of careers.